n-raymond/OSM-PathFinder/README.md

 ```
 $ ./osm_pathfinder -P -f <map>.osm
 ```
-will run all those pre-treatment separatly.
+will run all those pre-treatments separatly.
 It can be useful if you want to use the tool in a server application and reprocess the maps when they have been updated.

+##_Exemples :_